lsbardel/python-stdnet/docs/source/examples/query.rst

     >>> list(funds)
     [Fund: Markowitz]

-:class:`stdnet.orm.Query` are lazy, they are evaluated only when you iterate over them.
+:class:`Query` are lazy, they are evaluated only when you iterate over them or explicitly call the :class:`Query.items` method.
-The results are then stored in the ``_seq`` attribute.

 Filtering
 ===============================